Ombi-app/Ombi.News/README.md

+**01/10/2021** Wow!
+So there's been a lot of changes in Ombi happening behind the scenes, lots of technical improvements and general stability/bug fixes.
+A new feature we have added is you can now specify the request limit range (one of the most popular voted features).
+So you have the option to set Day, Week and Monthly limits!
+Also keep an eye out at somepoint there will be a new Seasonal area on the discover page for Halloween!

 **29/07/2021** There is now a 'preview' feature, advanced discovery.
 If you click the filter icon next to the search there's a new button, this is not yet finished but is usable.
 Going forward i'll be adding more filters for more refined search resutls.
 Let me know what you think on Discord!

 **08/07/2021** There's been some real big improvements around the performance of the Discover page recently (in develop), I hope you see and enjoy it, with all the other nice little features! 🤩